 - 1/4 cup diced celery

-- 1 large red bell pepper, seeded and roughly chopped
+- 1 large red bell pepper seeded and roughly chopped

-- 3 large garlic cloves, chopped
+- 3 large garlic cloves chopped

-- 1 tablespoon tomato paste
+- 1 tablespoon store-bought or homemade tomato paste

-- Hot sauce to taste
+- Store-bought or homemade hot sauce to taste

 - Celery salt to taste